amplitude/Amplitude-iOS/README.md

 ### SSL pinning ###
 The SDK includes support for SSL pinning, but it is undocumented and recommended against unless you have a specific need.
 Please contact Amplitude support before you ship any products with SSL pinning enabled so that we are aware and can provide documentation and implementation help.

+### iOS Extensions ###
+The SDK allows for tracking in iOS Extensions.
+Follow the [Setup instructions](https://github.com/amplitude/amplitude-ios#setup).
+In Step 6, instead of initializing the SDK in `application:didFinishLaunchingWithOptions:`, you initialize the SDK in your extension's `viewDidLoad` method.

+Note: our definition of sessions was intended for an iOS application use case.
+Depending on your expected extension use case, you might want to not enable `trackingSessionEvents`, or extend the `minTimeBetweenSessionsMillis` to be longer than 5 minutes.
+You should experiment with these 2 settings to get your desired session definition.
+Also, you may want to decrease `eventUploadPeriodSeconds` to something shorter than 30 seconds to upload events at shorter intervals if you don't expect users to keep your extension open that long.

+Here is a simple [demo application](https://github.com/amplitude/iOS-Extension-Demo) showing how to instrument the iOS SDK in an extension.